stefan-niculae/gods-acre/docs/plans.md

 ## data entry

-1. !! clean in `forms.py`
+1. ! make it not fail violently when trying to add a deed with a nr/year already in the db (unique constraint failed)
 2. handle missing
    - whole nr/year: #pk
    - ?/year: -> #pk/year
-3. ! when adding a new payment receipt, make it so you can add select existing units from the inline
-4. widget or inline
+3. widget or inline
    - eg: `Spot` has both a field "Payments" where you can select existing `PaymentUnits` and a tab "Payments" where you can create payments only for this spot (or edit existing ones)
-5. add buttons for multi select widgets
+4. "add" button for multi select widgets
    - eg: `Spot` has a "Deeds" field (multiselect widget) — you can only select existing deeds, not create new ones
-6. warnings
+5. warnings
    - any of construction's spots is not among the spots on the authorization
    - more than one deed is active for a spot
    - deed date too far away from receipt date